 In this tutorial, we will explain how to create a batch file to delete folder automatically using the CMD (command line).
 We will continue with the series of tutorials regarding the usage of batch file.
 The command will erase all files and subfolders in the specified folder.

 This batch file can be very useful if needed to delete large folders.
 Using the command line can be over 20 times faster than going through Windows Explorer itself.
 Finally clearing out the download folder without having to manually take care of it each week or month is facilitation.
 In addition, this can be done by scheduling this batch file to delete folder on the windows task scheduler.

 The previously tutorials about batch files:

 - Batch to delete file older than– Delete files older than 7 days using batch and script.

-- Batch to delete file automatically – Delete file using the command line.
+- Batch to delete file automatically – Delete the file using the command line.